 The purpose of the CLM program is to increase the number of individuals trained in specialized food handling and preparation skills to fill a growing number of entry-level positions in the regional food service industry.

-Sweet Scots bakery, our student-run bakery, operates in the Fall semester only.
+Sweet Scots Bakery, our student-run bakery, operates in the Fall semester on Mondays and Tuesdays.

 Total Cost of Culinary Management AAS